anfesogu/ERDS_Plots/README.md

 1. Preprocess the EEG data and create epochs.
 In this case, epochs are created from the ASR pre-processed data.
 Check the notebook [epochs_ASR] on epoching.
 2. Compute the power spectrum for of the epochs and create a tfr (time-frequency) MNE-python object.
 Check the notebook [ERDS_plots].
 3. Calculate the ERDS values by comparing the power spectrum to a baseline period and average across epochs.
 Check the notebook [ERDS_plots].
-4. Visualize the ERDS maps and plot using the custom functions in [utils.py].
+4. Visualize the ERDS maps and plot using the custom functions in [utils/utils.py].
 Check the notebook [ERDS_plots].

 ## Usage

-To use the code in this repository, follow these steps:

-1. Clone the repository: `git clone [insert repository URL]`
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. Download the "EEG datasets for motor imagery brain-computer interface" dataset from [https://doi.org/10.1093/gigascience/gix034].
+1. Download the "EEG datasets for motor imagery brain-computer interface" dataset from [https://doi.org/10.1093/gigascience/gix034].
-4. Run the provided scripts or modify them according to your needs.
+2. Run the provided scripts or modify them according to your needs.

 ## Credits